atropos-null/LS/py109/py109_studyguide.md

 **Initialization and Assignment**

 Variable initialization​ is the first time a variable name is bound to a value.
 This creates the variable name in the current scope.
 Variable assignment​ is the operation of binding a name to an object (a value).
-In Python, this is done using the = operator.
+In Python, this is performed by using the `=` operator.

 `greeting = 'Hello'  # Initialization of the greeting variable`